News Blogmaritime piracy

 (credit: Navy / Bundeswehr)

 The German frigate Bayern (F-217) leaves Wilhelmshaven to join the European anti-piracy operation Atalanta.
-It should take around 14 days to reach the Horn of Africa and relay the frigate Niedersachsen.
-Under the command of Andreas-Peter Graf von Kielmansegg, 240 sailors as well as two Sea Lynx MK88A helicopters from the 3rd naval squadron “Graf Zeppelin”.
+It should take about 14 days to reach the Horn of Africa and take over from the frigate Niedersachsen.
+Under the command of Andreas-Peter Graf von Kielmansegg, 240 sailors as well as two Sea Lynx MK88A helicopters from the 3rd "Graf Zeppelin" marine squadron.

 Saturday (July 16) Indian and German navies foil attack on Greek freighter

-The Greek cargo ship MV Elinakos narrowly escapes capture by pirates in the Gulf of Aden.
+The Greek freighter MV Elinakos narrowly escapes capture by pirates in the Gulf of Aden.
 A team of 8 pirates was in a skiff near the ship, ready to attack.
 The alert is given.
-The INS Godavari - of the Indian Navy - which was escorting four merchant ships in the Gulf of Aden sends a team of marine commandos "in coordination with the German frigate Niedersachsen (part of the European anti-force) piracy) according to a press release from the Indian Navy.
-As they approach, the pirates throw weapons and ammunition as well as the rest of the equipment overboard and flee without asking for their remainder.
+INS Godavari - of the Indian Navy - which was escorting four merchant ships in the Gulf of Aden sends a team of naval commandos "in coordination with the German frigate Niedersachsen (which is part of the European anti- piracy) according to a statement from the Indian Navy.
+As they approach, the pirates throw arms and ammunition and other equipment overboard and flee without asking for their rest.

 Saturday (July 16).
 Emirates tanker hijacked in Gulf of Aden